MithrilJS/mithril.js/docs/mithril.deferred.md

 #### Unchecked Error Handling

-Mithril does not swallow errors if these errors are subclasses of the Error class.
+By default, Mithril does not swallow errors if these errors are subclasses of the Error class.
 Manually throwing an instance of the Error class itself (or any other objects or primitives) does trigger the rejection callback path as per the Promises/A+ spec.

 This deviation from the spec is there to make it easier for developers to find common logical errors such as typos that lead to null reference exceptions.
 By default, the spec requires that all thrown errors trigger rejection, which result in silent failures if the developer forgets to explicitly handle the failure case.